Perla de Bolivia is a highly rated Uyuni tour operator known for their safety standards

 *Please note that these costs are subject to change without prior notice

 - Sun hat / woolly hat

 - Trekking shoes

 Cancellation or changes to this tour:

 CHANGES: Any changes to the tour date need to be done before 5:00 pm (Bolivia time) 2 days before the tour begins.
 After this time, there is a 100% administration fee.

-NO SHOWS & CANCELLATIONS: If you cancel before 5:00 pm (Bolivia time) 3 days before the tour begins, a 35% administration fee (+ the card fee) will apply.
+NO SHOWS & CANCELLATIONS: If you cancel two days prior to the tour before 5:00 pm (La Paz time) or earlier, a 35% administration fee (+ the card fee) will apply.
 After this time, there is a 100% no-show or cancellation fee.

 You must email firstname.lastname@example.org (include the name of the tour and the reservation number) to cancel this tour or to make any changes.